 Turtle and Lizard and Soccer Ball

-Sculptural turtles and lizards will be included throughout the pool area and climbing up on the walking stones.
+Sculptural turtles and lizards are included throughout the pool area and climbing up on the walking stones.
 Turtles and lizards are some of the few commonly seen animals in Cameroon and are of symbolic significance.
 The people of Cameroon have their artistic elements as part of their everyday world that they walk amongst.
 Having a turtle, lizard, and a soccer ball puts elements similar to what one would see in Cameroon into our garden in La Crosse.

 Sculptural Fireside with an Adult and Two Children

 Cameroon remains a culture where oral history is shared from generation to generation; after dinner it is common for mothers to share stories with children while sitting around the fire.
 They always keep three large rocks in their fire just in case they wish to cook something (by placing pans of food on the heated rocks).
-In this piece of artwork, there will be space on the benches around the “fire” for people to sit amongst the sculptural family.
-There will also be room for an individual using a wheelchair to join the circle.
+In this piece of artwork, there is space on the benches around the “fire” for people to sit amongst the sculptural family.
+There is also be room for an individual using a wheelchair to join the circle.
 The metal fire could be lit for nighttime.
 The two children would be looking up attentively at their mother.

 Sculptures of Children Dancing around a Drum

 Dancing is a part of the daily culture in Cameroon.
 In fact, each day, the TV stations play specific dance music for an hour so children can enjoy dance time!
 In addition, people dance frequently to drum music.
-For our sculptures, we will have two girls and a boy situated around a drum.
+For our sculptures, we have two girls and a boy situated around a drum.
 (Children are revered in Cameroon culture.)

 Click photos to enlarge